troycomi/snakemake-training/5_config/README.md

 Generally:
 - Fewer config files are better than more.
 If you must split your config be certain you have no overlapping keys or be careful when you load.
-Load config files in one way.
+Load config files in one way (e.g. only in the Snakefile).
 - Don't use the config option.
 It is hard to document a command line option so your work will be harder to replicate.
 - While your config paths may not matter for reproducibility, the options and version numbers certainly do!
-It's important to keep a record of what was run and your snakefile and config file can do that!
+It's important to keep a record of what was run and your snakefile and config file (together) can do that.

 With version control, I can think of two valid schemes for keeping configuration and Snakefiles organized with data.